rkitover/vimpager/doc/vimcat.md

 If output_file is "-" then output is written to STDOUT.
 An extra newline will not be output if there isn't one at the end of the file with this option, but will be in normal operation with a terminal.

+## -s

+Squeeze multiple blank lines into one.